Kaena: The Prophecy: Production

 The project started as a video game in 1995.
+The crew did not develop its own software.
+Instead they used already existing tools like Alienbrain and the 2.5 version of 3ds Max render.

 Reception

 Kaena was a box office bomb and earned highly negative reviews.
 The New York Times, Entertainment Weekly, The L.A.
 Times and The Boston Globe all said that it was lifeless and dull with an overly convoluted plot.
 There were unflattering comparisons to a much better-received French animated film, The Triplets of Belleville, and the similarly unsuccessful CG film Final Fantasy: The Spirits Within.
 A few nevertheless admired the visuals.
 The proportions of the main character drew comparisons to Lara Croft.

 On Rotten Tomatoes, the film has an approval rating of 7% based on 30 reviews, with an average rating of 3.90/10.
 The site's critical consensus reads, "Though Kaena: The Prophecy is visually inventive, its story is incoherent, derivative, and dull."
 On Metacritic, the film has a score of 40 out of 100 based on 15 critics, indicating "mixed or average reviews".